OCI Vision: How do we identify cereals?

 └── wheat

-Now you have the same processed content in YOURBUCKETNAME ready to be imported!
+Now the processed content is in YOURBUCKETNAME and ready to import.

 Create the model

-Finally, we are ready to build the Oci Vision model and use it!
+Finally, we are ready to build and use the OCI Vision model.

 Create a new Project on the OCI Vision page and select the Data Label data.